inrupt/solid-client-js/ARCHITECTURE.md

-When it comes to files containing structured data in a non-RDF format (e.g.: JSON, XML or OpenDocument) or files containing structured data in an RDF format not understood by the server (e.g.: RDFa or RDF-XML) is up to the server to accept a payload of RDF/XML and treat it as a binary resource (as is being alluded to here), or it could choose to reject it completely with an error saying something like "Unsupported RDF serialization".
+When it comes to files containing structured data in a non-RDF format (e.g.: JSON, XML or OpenDocument) or files containing structured data in an RDF format not understood by the server (e.g.: RDFa or RDF-XML) is up to the server to accept that payload of RDF/XML and treat it as a binary resource, or it could choose to reject it completely with an error saying something like "Unsupported RDF serialization".